gebbber/useTranslate/README.md

 }
 ```

 ### Property Names:

 * First layer of property names are up to you, but `PascalCaseIsEasyToReadAndStandsOutABit`.
 They are only used later to refer to your messages.
 Don't be afraid of being verbose&mdash;if you had left a string there in your component, it would have been the entire message.
+It's nice for it to look like a UI message, rather than to look like a variable.

-* On the second layer, property names have to be chosen carefully.
-The property looked up on the message object to choose the translated message is the language tag provided in the '`avail'` langauges list, with hyphens removed.  **Although BCP 47 language tags are not case sensitive, the typecase must match or the properties will not be found.**  Be intentional about following a convention for language tag typecase.
-(Typecase only needs to match between the '`avail`' array you provide, and the object properties, it doesn't need to match the language header string received from the browser or user preferences).
+* On the second layer, property names identifying languages have to be chosen carefully.
+The property looked up on the message object to choose the translated message is the language tag provided in the '`avail'` langauges list, with hyphens removed.  **Although BCP 47 language tags are not case-sensitive, JavaScript property names are case-sensitive, and the typecase must match what you provided in the `avail` prop or the properties will not be found.**  Be intentional about following a convention for language tag typecase.
+(Typecase only needs to match between the '`avail`' array you provide, and the object properties, it doesn't need to match the language header string received from the browser or stored user preferences).

 Just to illustrate this problem:

-The following **won't work**, even though `EN-US` is a legal langauge tag: (this is pseudocode for illustration)
+The following **won't work**, even though `EN-US` is a legal langauge tag: (this is pseudocode for illustration purposes)
 ```javascript
 return (
     <Localize avail={['EN-US']}>